 Specialist Crime Division

-Specialist Crime Division is the dedicated command within Police Scotland which focuses on keeping people safe through work in six key areas:
+Specialist Crime Division is the dedicated command within Police Scotland.
+It focuses on keeping people safe through work in six key areas:

 - Major Crime